Discrete versus continuous -- linear lattice models and their exact continuous counterparts: Periodic lattice

 (Recall that the discrete Dirac distribution in the physical/Fourier space, $\vec{\diracdelta}_h^{h, m}$, is defined as a collection of zeros except of the $m$-th element that is equal to one, see also~\eqref{eq:202}.)
 The eigenvalues of the circulant matrix $\tensorq{A}_h$ are thus given as components of the discrete Fourier transform of the generating collection $\vec{a}_h$, while the eigenvectors are obtained as inverse discrete Fourier transform of discrete Dirac distributions in the Fourier space,

-Eigenvalue/eigenvector characterisation~\eqref{eq:220} is a well known fact usually phrased as ``columns of Fourier transform matrix are eigenvectors of circulant matrices'' or ``Fourier matrix diagonalises circulant matrices'', see, for example, \cite{davis.pj:circulant}.
+Eigenvalue/eigenvector characterisation~\eqref{eq:220} is a well known fact usually phrased as ``columns of Fourier transform matrix are eigenvectors of circulant matrices'' or ``Fourier matrix diagonalises circulant matrices'', see, for example, \cite[Section 3.2]{davis.pj:circulant}.
 Indeed, the ``matrix version'' of the diagonalisation property is straightforward to show using the following manipulation.
+Let $\FourierTransformDiscreteMatrix$ denote the matrix representing the application of discrete Fourier transform of collection $\vec{f}_h$, $\FourierTransformDiscrete{\vec{f}_h}$, that is $\FourierTransformDiscreteMatrix \vec{f}_h = \FourierTransformDiscrete{\vec{f}_h}$, and let $\vec{g}$ be an eigenvector associated to the eigenvalue $\lambda$.
+The application of discrete Fourier transform to the eigenvalue problem~\eqref{eq:217} and its equivalent matrix reformulation~\eqref{eq:218}, that is